Ending transformation loops in organizations.

 Start a conversation

-Share what keeps returning, where it is showing up, and what has already been tried.
-I do my best work when the pattern is real, the effort has been real, and the organization is ready to look beneath the obvious explanation.
+Reach out directly if the pattern is real, the effort has been real, and the organization is ready to look beneath the obvious explanation.

 Choose a time directly